There has been a multitude of other organisations set up

 St Aidan's Church of England -

 First established in October, 1947.
-The Kindergarten was
+A new kindergarten

-blessed by the Archbishop of Melbourne, Rt.
-Rev. J.J.
+was opened and blessed by the Archbishop of Melbourne,

-laid on the 20th March 1960.
-The building was dedicated
+church building was laid on the 20th March 1960.
+The

-replaced a hall that was built 13 years ago.
+P Garside and replaced a hall that was built 13 years

 St Aidan's became a Parish in its own right on 2nd May